Leith Harbour

 Leith Harbour (54.141°S 36.688°W), also known as Port Leith, was a whaling station on the northeast coast of South Georgia, established and operated by Christian Salvesen Ltd, Edinburgh.
 The station was in operation from 1909 until 1965.
 It was the largest of seven whaling stations, situated near the mouth of Stromness Bay.
-One man prominently involved in setting up Leith Harbour was William Storm Harrison.

 It is named after Leith, the harbour area of Edinburgh, Christian Salvesen's home town.

 History

 South Georgia was once the world's largest whaling centre, with shore stations at Grytviken (operating 1904–64), Leith Harbour (1909–65), Ocean Harbour (1909–20), Husvik (1910–60), Stromness (1913–61) and Prince Olav Harbour (1917–31).
 The Japanese companies Kokusai Gyogyo, Kabushike Kaisha and Nippon Suisan Kaisha sub-leased Leith Harbour in 1963–65, the last seasons of South Georgia whaling.
 In 1912 Leith Harbour was the site of the second introduction of reindeer to South Georgia, an attempt that failed when the entire herd was killed by an avalanche in 1918.

-Leith Harbour was reconnoitred in 1908 by Henrik Henriksen, a Falkland Islander of German-speaking Finnish heritage and was the first manager of the whaling station.
+Leith Harbour was reconnoitred in 1908 by Henrik Henriksen, a Falkland Islander of German-speaking Finnish heritage who was the first manager of the whaling station.
 Henriksen was succeeded by Leganger Hansen in 1916.
-He remained until 1937, earning the unofficial title of 'King of South Georgia'.
+Hansen remained until 1937, earning the unofficial title of 'King of South Georgia'.